 - Active transport: amino acids, peptides, hormones, vitamins, fatty acids, inorganic ions

-Fat-soluble vitamins (A, D, E, K), immunoglobulins (except IgG), and most proteins are either unable to cross the placental barrier or have an only limited ability to do so.
-Vitamin K is an important cofactor for blood coagulation and should be administered to the newborn infant directly after birth!
+Fat-soluble vitamins (A, D, E, K), immunoglobulins (except IgG), and most proteins are either unable to cross the placental barrier or have only limited ability to do so.
+Vitamin K is an important cofactor for blood coagulation and should be administered to the newborn infant directly after birth.

-Anti-D antibodies from the Rhesus system (= IgG antibodies) are able to cross the placental barrier.
-In contrast, isoagglutinins of the ABO system are mainly IgM antibodies, which means that they are unable to cross the placental barrier!
+Anti-D antibodies from the Rhesus system (IgG antibodies) are able to cross the placental barrier.
+In contrast, isoagglutinins of the ABO system are mainly IgM antibodies, which cannot cross the placental barrier!

 The umbilical cord connects the fetus with the fetal part of the placenta (chorionic plate).
 It typically attaches centrally to the chorionic plate of the placenta.
-Development of the umbilical cord begins at approx. the 3rd week of embryogenesis.
+The development of the umbilical cord begins at approx. the 3rd week of embryonic development.
 By the end of pregnancy, the umbilical cord is approx. 50–70 cm long.

 Formation and structure of the umbilical cord

-- The umbilical cord contains 3 blood vessels that carry fetal blood:
+- The umbilical cord contains 3 allantois-derived blood vessels that carry fetal blood:

-Early stage in the development of the umbilical cord
+Structure and development of the umbilical cord during early pregnancy

-- Connecting stalk: precursor of the mature umbilical cord
+- Connecting stalk: precursor of the umbilical cord

 - Cover: amniotic epithelium